holtchesley/mfp_food_and_excercise/README.md

 ### Output

-This will create two files in the `output/` directory:
+This will create files in the `output/` directory that look like this:

 ````
 YYYY-MM-DD-excercise.csv